 How Digital Footprint Tracking Works Under the Hood

 Every device that connects to the internet leaves a trail of technical artifacts — a digital footprint.
-At tracio.ai, we reconstruct this footprint from over 1,000 passive signals collected during a single page load, without relying on cookies, localStorage, or any form of persistent client-side storage.
+At tracio.ai, we reconstruct this footprint from over 300 passive signals collected during a single page load, without the identification depending on cookies or any other persistent client-side storage.
 This article explains exactly how that process works.

 The Signal Collection Layer

 When our JavaScript agent loads in a visitor's browser, it begins collecting signals across multiple categories simultaneously.
-Canvas rendering, WebGL parameter queries, AudioContext processing, font enumeration, and navigator property reads all run in parallel.
-The entire collection process completes in under 50 milliseconds on modern hardware.
+Canvas rendering, WebGL parameter queries, AudioContext processing, font enumeration, and navigator property reads all run in parallel, each one bounded by its own timeout so a slow probe cannot hold up the rest.
+How long the whole pass takes depends on the visitor's device, and the numbers below are what we measure on ours.

 The key insight is that each signal captures a different aspect of the device's hardware and software stack.
 Canvas rendering reflects the GPU, driver, and font rendering engine.
 WebGL parameters expose the graphics card model and capabilities.
 AudioContext reveals differences in how the audio DSP processes floating-point operations.
 Navigator properties report CPU cores, memory, platform, and language settings.